azukiapp/azk/docs/content/en/reference/azkfilejs/mounts.md

 Configure which folders will be internalized to the container or persisted internally by `azk`.

 For Linux, information persisted internally is saved inside `~/.azk/data/persistent_folders`.
 For Mac, the information is kept inside your virtual machine.
-Using the same parameter with the `persistent` option allows you to share data across applications.
+Using the same parameter with the `persistent` option allows you to share data across systems in the same ``Azkfile.js``.

 #### Usage: